-Woman reportedly assaulted by ex-boyfriend - The Vicksburg Post
+Woman reportedly assaulted by ex-boyfriend who is wanted by police - The Vicksburg Post

 The report states that he then stole her iPhone 12, and after leaving the home, used a brick to shatter the windshield of the victim’s Nissan Altima.

-The ex-boyfriend, whose name is being withheld, has been identified by authorities but is not yet in custody.
-The name of the suspect is also being withheld.
+The ex-boyfriend, Detric Johnson, 20, has been identified by authorities and is wanted in connection to the assault.
+He is also wanted for outstanding warrants for unpaid fines.

+Anyone with information on Johnson’s whereabouts is asked to call the Vicksburg Police Department at 601-636-2511.